 Tim is a regular writer and lecturer and has conducted darkroom workshops in Britain, Ireland, Spain, Australia, Canada and America.
 His four books on photographic printing and toning techniques are critically acclaimed and are widely used in teaching establishments.
 His work has been published extensively in many countries.

 Tim is a member and past Chairman of The London Salon of Photography, A Fellow of The Royal Photographic Society of Great Britain and of The Royal Society of Arts.
 He was a founder member and subsequent Chairman of the Royal Photographic Society’s Distinctions Panel for Photographic Printing and 20 year member of its Distinctions Panel for Visual Arts.
-He currently sits on the RPS Fellowship Board and is a past and current selector for the Tyng permanent collection.
+He is deputy char the RPS Fellowship committee and a selector for the Tyng permanent collection.
 He was awarded the Society's Fenton medal and Hon life membership in 2013.

 He is a member of the Arena group of photographers in the UK and the Freestyle Advisory Board of Photographic Professionals in Hollywood, California.
 His work represented in a number of permanent and private collections around the world.

 His photographic prints are individually hand crafted in the darkroom using silver gelatin materials processed to the highest archival standards and toned mainly with selenium, gold and sulphides, both for aesthetic reasons and to ensure archival permanence.

 He is currently represented in Melbourne, Australia by Gold Street Gallery

 The Film Photography Project

 Internet Radio Show and online resource for film shooters worldwide

 Online interview by Martin Stavers

 Online College of the Arts' Photography course author Michael Freeman in discussion